BonEvil/BuckarooBanzai/README.md

 ## Usage
 BuckarooBanzai is based on service calls to API endpoints.
 As such, BuckarooBanzai has a concept of a `Service` protocol.

 The `Service` protocol contains a number of required and optional parameters.
 Use this protocol to create a concrete struct or class.
-Here we are creating a base service to use for a specific resource endpoint.
+Here we are creating a base service to use for a specific resource domain.

 ```swift
 import BuckarooBanzai